Lean Copilot: Large Language Models as Copilots for Theorem Proving in Lean: Conclusion

 \section{Conclusion}

-In this work, We have introduced {\name}: a framework for running LLM inference in Lean through FFI.
-Using {\name}, we have built LLM-based proof automation tools for generating tactic suggestions (\texttt{suggest\_tactics}), searching for proofs (\texttt{search\_proof}), and selecting well-annotated premises (\texttt{select\_premises}). {\name} provides a general interface between LLMs and Lean, allowing users to bring their own models and run either using local text-to-text generators and text-to-vector encoders, or on a server process.
-We have empirically showed that {\name} enables LLMs to better assist Lean users, compared to existing rule-based proof automation tools in Lean.
-In the future, we hope to see LLM-based proof automation help us formalize mathematics and ultimately enhance LLMs' capability in mathematical reasoning.
+We have introduced {\lc}: a framework for running LLM inference natively in Lean.
+Using {\lc}, we have built LLM-based proof automation tools for generating tactic suggestions (\textsc{suggest\_tactics}), searching for proofs (\textsc{search\_proof}), and selecting premises (\textsc{select\_premises}). {\lc} also provides general interfaces between LLMs and Lean, allowing users to bring their own models and/or build other proof automation tools.
+Experimental results on the \textit{Mathematics in Lean} textbook demonstrate the effectiveness of our method compared to existing rule-based proof automation in Lean (\textsc{aesop}).
+When assisting humans, {\lc} requires only \textbf{2.08} manually-entered proof steps on average (3.86 required by \textsc{aesop}); when automating the theorem proving process, {\lc} automates \textbf{74.2\%} proof steps on average, \textbf{85\%} better than \textsc{aesop} (40.1\%).
+These results confirm the benefit of integrating LLMs into the theorem proving pipeline in Lean.
+We open source all code and artifacts to facilitate future research, and we hope to see more LLM-based proof automation built upon {\lc} to help create more high-quality formal data, which would in turn enhance LLMs' capability in formal math.